mrrobotcrypto/pol-template/content/01_deploy_your_first_token/README.md

 This template is your perfect starting point for creating engaging and interactive learning content on the **Proof of Learn (POL)** platform!

-So, welcome aboard! 👋 Get ready to dive into an exciting learning experience where you'll discover how to deploy a smart contract on the Open Campus Codex chain.
+So, welcome aboard! 👋 Get ready to dive into an exciting learning experience where you'll discover how to deploy a smart contract on the EDU Chain.
 With every step of your journey, you’ll not only learn but also unlock earning opportunities, all while keeping everything trackable on the blockchain!

-All the resources and content you need are available right here: [GitHub Repository](https://github.com/5208980/pol-template).
+All the resources and content you need are available right here: [GitHub Repository](https://github.com/PoLearn/pol-template).
 Happy learning, and let’s make this journey unforgettable!

 ### Explore the Template on POL